templates/sidebar.html

 WHERE category = "site updates"

-This newbedev tutorial outlines how to change a column from CharField to ForeignKey.
+Here is how you change a column from CharField to ForeignKey.

 1. Create the new field and populate all the cells with null values